LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration.md

 4. Customize your report to fit your needs
 5. If you are missing fields or want to include more fields from the related objects within your report, you can create your own Report Type in Salesforce and include all the fields you want/need.

-## **Appendix #1: How to map your own LiveEngage fields**
+## **Appendix #1: How to map your own Conversational Cloud fields**

 ### **Objective**

 {: .important}
 **Note:** This section is very technical, please assist your AM/CVM/TAM or our Technical Support in case of a problem or if you’re not sure about any step.

-Using each object’s Field Mapping, you can choose to map LiveEngage fields/parameters to Salesforce Fields, both for Pre-Population of new record forms, or for saving information to the chat transcript record itself.
+Using each object’s Field Mapping, you can choose to map the Conversational Cloud fields/parameters to Salesforce Fields, both for Pre-Population of new record forms, or for saving information to the chat transcript record itself.

-When adding a Field Mapping, you can choose to use one of LiveEngage predefined parameters, or you can choose “Other” for when you want to map custom parameters of yours like the pre-chat survey custom questions, post-chat survey questions, agent survey or different engagement attributes.
+When adding a Field Mapping, you can choose to use one of the Conversational Cloud predefined parameters, or you can choose “Other” for when you want to map custom parameters of yours like the pre-chat survey custom questions, post-chat survey questions, agent survey or different engagement attributes.

 To use “Other,” you need to manually populate two fields: one is the address of your parameter in our LivePerson SDK Field (The API used on the widget/client side of our package) and one is our LivePerson API Field (The API used on the back-end sync process of our package).

 The equivalent fields needed for messaging are ‘LivePerson Msg SDK Field’ and ‘LivePerson Msg API Field’.

-The complete structure of the data in the “Agent Widget SDK,” “Engagement History API,” and “Messaging Interactions API” is described in their own documents which update all the time and you can find through the Connection Panel on your LiveEngage Account, or in our Developer Community:
+The complete structure of the data in the “Agent Widget SDK,” “Engagement History API,” and “Messaging Interactions API” is described in their own documents which update all the time and you can find through the Connection Panel on your LivePerson Conversational Cloud account, or in our Developer Community:

 **Agent Widget SDK Public Data Model** -
 [https://developers.liveperson.com/agent-workspace-widget-sdk-public-model-structure.html](https://developers.liveperson.com/agent-workspace-widget-sdk-public-model-structure.html "https://developers.liveperson.com/agent-workspace-widget-sdk-public-model-structure.html")